10 situations where a teleprompter is useful

 The same core features - scripts, reader controls, recording, sync, and export - become more useful when tied to a specific situation.

 Cloud sync helps when the script starts on one device and the recording happens on another.
 Editing and export tools help after the take is usable.
 Remote controls help when the recording device is out of reach.
-The important SEO point is also the important product point: each feature should answer a real workflow problem.
+The useful product principle is simple: each feature should answer a real workflow problem.

 Keep the cleaned script after the take.
 It can become a caption draft, a shorter social clip, a follow-up email, or the starting point for a related video.